DistributedComponents/disel/README.md

   (Note that all the proofs will be checked as well.)
 Then run `~/disel/scripts/calculator.sh` to execute the system in three processes locally.
 The system will make several addition requests to a delegating calculator.
+(See the definition of `client_input` in `Examples/Calculator/SimpleCalculatorApp.v`.)
+A log of messages is printed to the console.
 The expected output of the script ends with the line

 ```
 client got result list [([1; 2], 3); ([3; 4], 7); ([5; 6], 11); ([7; 8], 15); ([9; 10], 19)]
 ```

    which indicates 1 + 2 = 3, ..., 9 + 10 = 19.

 - Run `make TPCMain.d.byte` from the root folder to build the Two-Phase Commit application.
 Then run `./scripts/tpc.sh` to execute the system in four processes on the local machine.
+  The system will achieve consensus on several values.
+(See the definition of `data_seq` in `Examples/TwoPhaseCommit/SimpleTPCApp.v`.)
+  Each participant votes on whether to commit the value or abort it.
+  (See the definitions of `choice_seq1`, `choice_seq2`, and `choice_seq3`.)
+  A log of messages from the coordinator's point of view is printed to the console.
+When the four commits have been made, the nodes coordinator exit.

 ## Proof Size Statistics